rvkmr6466/Interview-Prep/javascript interview questions.md

 - AOT is generally preferred for production environments due to its performance and security benefits.
 JIT is useful during development for its rapid iteration capabilities.
 In recent Angular versions, AOT is the default compilation mode.

 ---
+## Q. TODO
+- viewchild and @output
+- rxjs vs ngrx
+- typescript methods for filter duplicate elements in an array
+- 17 features
+- 19 features

+---
 ## Q. **What is Angular and why is it used?**
    Angular is a TypeScript-based frontend framework used for building dynamic single-page applications (SPAs).
 It offers tools for two-way binding, dependency injection, routing, and more.